parttimehacker/ESP32-IDF/Interrupt-Service/README.md

+# Interrupt Service

-Simplified interface to the interrupt service logic.
+A simplified interface to the interrupt service logic.

-Method: initialize an interrupt handler service.
+- Method: initialize an interrupt handler service.
+- Test queue handle for interrupts
+- GPIO pin which created the interrupt is returned

 xQueueHandle initialize_interrupt(
   uint32_t gpio_pin,